So...I love a good steak. Cauliflower steak, of course.

 1 large head cauliflower

-1-2 tbsp ghee (coconut oil or other fat/oil)
+1-2 tbsp ghee or coconut oil (or other fat/oil) use coconut or olive oil for AIP

 salt and pepper